scott-radford/second-life/README.md

 ### Senior Engineering Technical Writer
 ##### Software: Javascript, TypeScript, NodeJS, Python, PostgresQL, GraphQL, Docker, Kubernetes, Google Cloud Platform
 ##### Doc Tools: Markdown, JSON, YAML, React, Docusaurus, Confluence
-- Known by the company name 6 River Systems, aquired by Shopify in 2019.
+- Known as 6 River Systems, aquired by Shopify in 2019.
 Sold to Ocado group in 2023.
 - Mobile robotics company operating in >100 warehouses using cloud services for software and hardware deployments
 - Participated in design reviews for internal apps for network observability, change management, and robotics simulation
 - Wrote API schema and other engineering docs for devops, product fullfilment services, and quality assurance groups.
 - Organized Confluence spaces, authored onboarding content, and monitored doc metrics to gauge engagement

 Working at 6 River Systems, and being aquired by Shopify taught me a lot about start-ups, business operations, and the challenges for robot deployment in the field.
 Supporting robots in a wide variety of environments, system configurations, and user requirements resulted in systems that were difficult to set up and debug.
 I wrote documentation for their internal software release process, release notes for system upgrades, configuration details for specific features, and set up intructions for testing environments through simulation.
-To optimize operations, I worked with teams to develop applications and APIs that simplfieid our architecture, automated processes and provided warnings, errors, and validation for the entire system.
+To optimize company and customer operations, I worked with multiple groups of engineers to develop applications and APIs that simplfieid our architecture, automated processes, and provided warnings, errors, and validation for the entire system.